HumanBrainProject/openMINDS_instances/README.md

 }
 ```
 Note that properties that are defined as optional in an openMINDS schema can either be provided with a `null` value in the JSON-LD or left out completely.

+**License**

+The work on this GitHub repository is licensed under the MIT License.